mse150s20/p2-kinetics/README.md

 It models the pandemic in Idaho as a kinetics function of time in days, with equations that model the uninfected, infected, recovered, and fatalities in Idaho.

 # Software Requirements
 This code requires access to a command line terminal and to have a github account to access the p2-kinetics repository, for the purpose of collaboration.
 For this program to run, python must be installed on the local machine.
-To download Python, go to terminal, type in the command line "apt-get install python".
+To download Python, go to terminal, type in the command line `apt-get install python`.
 This will start downloading Python onto the local machine.
 Your computer will ask a few permission questions and you will have to let it install Python onto the local machine.

 The code also requires that numpy, matplotlib.pyplot, sys, and solve_ivp to be imported.
 All the previously mentioned functions and numpy are part of bash and will run when the code is initiated.